Urologic patients may have symptoms referable to the kidneys as well as to other parts of the GU tract.

 Pneumaturia (air passed with urine) suggests a vesicovaginal, vesicoenteric, or ureteroenteric fistula; the last 2 may be caused by diverticulitis, Crohn's disease, abscess, or colon cancer.
 Pneumaturia could also be due to emphysematous pyelonephritis.

 Physical examination focuses on the costovertebral angle, abdomen, rectum, groin, and genitals.
-Pelvic examination is usually done in women with urinary symptoms.
+In women with urinary symptoms, pelvic examination is usually done.

 Pain elicited by blunt striking of the back, flanks, and angle formed by the 12th rib and lumbar spine with a fist (costovertebral tenderness) may indicate pyelonephritis, calculi, or urinary tract obstruction.